 The Savant Elite2 family of programmable USB foot pedals is available in configurations supporting up to four switches.
-These switches can be used to reduce the strain on the fingers by offloading repetitive actions such as mouse-clicks or keyboard shortcuts to either one or both feet.
-Programmed to function as modifier keys (such as Shift, Ctrl, or Alt) the switches can also help to maximize productivity by allowing the user to continue typing without interruption and to access the modifiers near-simultaneously with the feet.
+These switches can be employed to reduce wear on the fingers by offloading repetitive actions such as mouse-clicks or keyboard shortcuts to either one or both feet.
+Programmed to function as modifier keys (such as Shift, Ctrl, or Alt) the switches can also assist in maximizing productivity by facilitating virtually uninterrupted typing.
+This is accomplished by transferring activation of the modifier functions to the feet.

-Commands can easily be customized to the needs of the individual user or for specific purposes.
-Savant Elite2 foot pedals are also ideal for keying-intensive tasks such as programming, data entry, or word processing where repetitive sequences of characters are entered throughout the day.
+Commands are also easily customized to create individualized functionality and the switches can be reprogrammed at any time.
+Savant Elite2 foot pedals are ideal for intensive keying tasks such as programming, data entry, or word processing where repetitive sequences of characters are entered throughout the day.

-The Savant Elite2 Control Module comes bundled with a single action foot pedal and is ideal for situations where space is at a premium or where the pedal needs to be located some distance away from the control unit.
+The Savant Elite2 Single Action Foot Pedal combines a Savant Elite2 Control Module with a single action front-hinged foot pedal and is ideal for situations where space is at a premium or where the pedal needs to be located some distance away from the control unit.
 The control module connects to the computer with a 9' 6" USB cable, and the foot pedal itself has its own 10' cable with a mini-phono plug to connect to the control module.
-This control module is equipped with two input jacks (mini-phono 0.125").
-Any combination of two foot pedals, hand triggers, or assistive switches can be attached via these dual jacks.
-A control module with four input jacks (FPMJ4) is also available.
+This control module is actually equipped with two input jacks (mini-phono 0.125"), meaning that an additional foot pedal, hand trigger, or assistive switch can be attached to the second jack.
+If more than two remote switches are required a module with four inputs (FPMJ4) is also available.
 See our range of switches in the Switches category.

-Savant Elite2 products feature driverless programming for a wide range of operating systems, including Windows, Mac OS X, Android, Linux, or Chrome.
+Savant Elite2 products feature driverless programming for a wide range of operating systems, including Windows 7-10, Mac OS X 10.4+, Android, and Chrome.